flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 tree**.
 Every process has a parent process that started, or is responsible, for it.
-Every process has its own **context memory** (Not the memory where the process stores its data, rather, the memory where data is stored that doesn\'t directly belong to the process, but is needed to run the process) i.e. [**The environment**]{.underline}.
+Every process has its own **context memory** (Not the memory where the process stores its data, rather, the memory where data is stored that doesn't directly belong to the process, but is needed to run the process) i.e. [**The environment**]{.underline}.

 Every process has its **own** environment space.